-28. LIBRARY
+26. LIBRARY

 The school library has a wide selection of fiction and non-fiction books and pupils are encouraged to make use of this facility.
-The library is open every break and every Monday-Thursday afternoon from 14h00-16h00.
-Printing and photocopying may be done in the library at a nominal cost.
+The library is open every break and every Monday-Thursday.
 Late return of books borrowed from the library incurs a fine payable to the librarian.
 Damaged and lost books will need to be paid for at the library.

-29. MERIT SYSTEM
+27. MERIT SYSTEM